 It’s already been determined that people who lean red or blue have different preferences when it comes to television shows, grocery stores, restaurants, hotels, craft beer, and the list goes on and on.
 So is it any surprise that their vacations tend to be different, as well?

-According to NBC News’ report of MRI-Simmons’ survey, here are some of the key differences between the two groups:
+According to a 2019 NBC News’ report of MRI-Simmons’ survey, here are some of the key differences between the two groups:

-- 57% of liberals have passports, whereas only 48% of conservatives do.
+- 57% of liberals had passports, whereas only 48% of conservatives did (this number could be totally skewed now, thanks to the backlog of passports that need to be processed).
 This fits in with liberals being more likely to visit a foreign country on their vacation.
 It may also suggest that blue flavored people might be more willing to fly to their destination than red flavored people.

 - When wanting to relax, conservatives prefer fishing and golf, whereas liberals prefer going to a beach or experiencing fine dining.
 It’s thought that liberals tend to be younger and are slightly more likely to have incomes over $100,000, which could tie in with their preferred ways to relax.
 It’s also noted in this 2018 Travel Weekly article that, “Statistically,…liberals are more likely to gravitate more toward five categories than conservatives: exploration, experiencing different cultures, experiencing new cuisines, self-discovery and meeting new people.”